 PS2TP scholars receive real-time feedback of their specific aims, abstract submissions and/or oral presentations by PS2TP mentors.

 The scholars are encouraged to form an interdisciplinary mentoring team of three faculty and to develop SMART goals and Individual Development Plans with input from the mentors.

 The program also provides scholars with a selection of professional development opportunities already offered by the College of Medicine, mainly through Penn State Clinical and Translational Science Institute and the Research Concierge Service.

-The Physician-Scientist Training Program is directed by Valerie Brown, MD, PhD, Associate Professor, Department of Pediatrics.
+The Physician-Scientist Training Program is directed by Rebecca Phaeton, MD, Assistant Professor, Department of Obstetrics and Gynecology, and Assistant Professor, Department of Microbiology and Immunology.